patternfly/patternfly-org/README.md

 ### Deploy

-The site is deployed using GitHub pages to the patternfly/patternfly.github.io repository.
-A CNAME file is added to the root which associates the GitHub pages url with https://www.patternfly.org
+The site is deployed first to a staging S3 bucket at staging.patternfly.org, and then to another bucket at patternfly.org.